 Not at all what you envisioned.

-“People have to understand that the color of an object won’t look the same 24 hours a day,” says lighting designer Joseph Rey-Barreau.
+“People have to understand that the color of an object won’t look the same 24 hours a day,” says architect and lighting designer Joseph Rey-Barreau.
 “I just had bamboo flooring installed throughout my house, and during the day it looks totally different than it looks at night.”

 The way we “see” color primarily depends on two things: